flauwekeul/honeycomb/README.md

 ### Features

-1. Expose `Hex` on `Honeycomb`, adding the possibility to create (individual) hexes and use `Hex`'s static methods without having to create a grid first.
+1. Expose `Hex` on `Honeycomb`, adding the possibility to create (individual) hexes and use `Hex`'s static methods without having to create a grid first?
 2. Add possibility to [stretch hexes](http://www.redblobgames.com/grids/hexagons/implementation.html#layout-test-size-tall); they needn't be regularly shaped.
 This is an [actual request](https://github.com/flauwekeul/honeycomb/issues/1) as well.
 3. Make it possible to filter overlapping hexes when multiple shapes are rendered.
 4. Use JSFiddle for better examples.